Local School Councils: LSCs record of clean government

 Critics predicted that there would be significant corruption in Local School Councils, but advocates for the Reform Act believed that corruption would be less likely if the decision-making authority was given to parents, because their primary desire would be to improve their children's education.
 Plus, reformers argued that sitting on the council of a single school would be less attractive to individuals planning to engage in corrupt behavior than serving on a large board that would govern many schools.
 In accordance with the reformers intention, Designs for Change have found evidence that corruption on Chicago's LSC is extremely rare.

-Chicago's LSCs are placed under the strictest ethics and conflict of interest policy of any elected official in the state.
-They have strict rules restricting the hiring of relatives or business associates, rules not placed on state legislators or city council members.
+Chicago's LSCs have strict rules restricting the hiring of relatives or business associates, rules not placed on state legislators or city council members.
 No LSC member has been convicted of corrupt activity related to their role on the council, although 12,000 Chicagoans have served on the LSC.
-In contrast, 15% of Chicago City Council members have been convicted of felonies since 1990.